 “Truth does not belong to the one who shouts the loudest” or let this be a confirmation that you simply should never trust advertising.

 I stopped using Lapixa mostly because of their bad search results.

-Additional information about Copyright Service Providers you can find in my blog post below.
+More about Copyright Infringements in my blog post below.

 All rights reserved © Karl Louis

 You must be logged in to post a comment.